-At the end of the third term of the first year you will sit the Preliminary Examination in Mathematics, which you need to pass in order to proceed to Part A. The examination consists of five papers: Mathematics I, II, and IV are of two and a half hours' duration and contain seven questions.
+At the end of the third term of the first year you will sit the Preliminary Examination in Mathematics, which you need to pass in order to proceed to Part A. The examination consists of five papers: Mathematics I and II are of two and a half hours' duration and contain seven questions.
 You are instructed to submit answers to five questions.
+Paper IV is of two and a half hours' duration and contains six questions.
+You are instructed to submit answers to four questions.
 Mathematics III is of three hours' duration and contains nine questions.
 You are instructed to submit answers to six questions.
 Mathematics V is of two hours' duration and contains six questions.
 You are instructed to submit answers to four questions.
 The Moderators (i.e the examiners) will also take into account the marks awarded for your work on the Computational Mathematics projects.